Vagahbond/advent-of-code/README.md

 # advent-of-code-2023

-My solutions to advent of code 2023 (language varies depending on my mood and the star's alignments)
+My solutions to advent of code 2023

+Let's try the polyglot way : one day, one language !

 This year, the challenge is to do a maximum of different languages.
 TODO: 4 yet to find